Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/environment.rst

               //   "disabled"    - User explicitly disabled this default feature.
               //   "failed"      - This feature was attempted but failed to initialize.
               //   "available"   - User has this feature available.
+              // The status can also include a ":" followed by a reason
+              // e.g. "FEATURE_FAILURE_WEBRENDER_VIDEO_CRASH_INTEL_23.20.16.4973"
               d3d11: { // This feature is Windows-only.
                 status: <string>,
                 warp: <bool>,           // Software rendering (WARP) mode was chosen.